Special Weather Statement issued for Screven by NWS - News Break

 Special Weather Statement issued for Screven by NWS

-Effective: 2021-07-09 09:53:00 EDT Expires: 2021-07-09 19:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify.
-Be certain to monitor local radio and TV stations as well as local cable TV outlets for additional information and possible warnings from the National Weather Service.
-Target Area: Screven STRONG THUNDERSTORMS WILL IMPACT PORTIONS OF SCREVEN AND HAMPTON COUNTIES At 634 PM EDT, National Weather Service doppler radar indicated a strong thunderstorm near Hunters, or 7 miles east of Sylvania, moving southeast at 25 mph.
+Effective: 2021-07-09 09:53:00 EDT Expires: 2021-07-09 18:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Report damage directly to the Charleston National Weather Service at 888-383-2024 when it is safe to do so.
+You can also email your report to nws.charlestonsc@noaa.gov.
+Target Area: Screven STRONG THUNDERSTORMS WILL IMPACT PORTIONS OF SCREVEN, HAMPTON AND ALLENDALE COUNTIES At 546 PM EDT, National Weather Service doppler radar indicated a strong thunderstorm near Barton, or 7 miles south of Allendale, moving southeast at 25 mph.
 HAZARD...strong winds 45 to 55 mph.
 SOURCE...Radar Indicated.
 IMPACT...Expect minor damage to tree limbs and blowing around of light, unsecured objects.
-Some locations in the path of this storm include Sylvania, Newington, Oliver, Woodcliff, Altman, Captolo and Hunters.
+Some locations in the path of this storm include Allendale, Hampton, Lake Warren State Park, Varnville, Estill, Fairfax, Brunson and Gifford.
 MAX HAIL SIZE...0.00 IN MAX WIND GUST...55 MPHalerts.weather.gov

 Comments / 0